AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ### *.stingray_plugin* files

 We've decided to standardize on *stingray_plugin* as the preferred extension for our plug-in descriptor file format.
-If you've written or installed any *.plugin* files, don't worry -- we'll still recognize *.plugin* for backward-compatibility.
+Don't worry if you've already written or installed any *.plugin* files, we'll still recognize *.plugin* for backward-compatibility.
 But for future development, we now recommend using *.stingray_plugin* instead.

 ### Supply Lua code on the command line